-- 2. Conversely, given a number-phrase, to get the collection that it represents, - i.
-The denominator tells us the nature of the collection, that is what kind of items are in the collection, - ii.
-The numerator tells us the size of the collection, that is the number of items that are in the collection.
+2. Conversely, given a number-phrase, to get the collection that it represents, i.
+The denominator Washingtons tells us that the items in the collection are ii.
+The numerator /// then tells us that there must be a begin the in the collection for each slash in the numerator.

 EXAMPLE 1.8.
-G iven the number-phrase /// Washingtons, to get the collection of real-world items that it represents:
+Given the number-phrase /// Washingtons, to get the collection of real-world items that it represents: